ibm-cloud-docs/cephaas/deployment-access-overview.md

 :   Displays the number of GPU cards currently attached compared to the total available (for example, "3 of 8 cards attached").
 This card appears only when GPU resources are configured for your deployment.

 These summary cards help you quickly assess resource availability before you enable Fusion services for a cluster or update a quota.

+The GPU card appears only when your deployment has workloads configured.
+If no workloads are present, the GPU resource summary card is not displayed.
+{: note}

 ### Clusters table
 {: #clusters-table}